electron/simple-samples/mirror/README.md

 # Mirror

-Simple [Electron](http://electron.atom.io) application that plays a video of the camera at maximized size.
+Simple [Electron](http://electron.atom.io) application that plays a video of the computer's camera at maximized size like a mirror.

 ## Getting started